 Live-in care for older people with cancer

-Looking after someone with cancer at home can be a challenge for family members, so having a professional caregiver there to support is beneficial.
+Looking after someone with cancer at home can be a difficult time for family members, so many have found that having a professional caregiver there to support is beneficial.
 Not only can it help to reduce worry and offer some peace of mind but having professional care allows the family to get some respite and focus on other things, like their own emotional well-being, their work responsibilities, or other family commitments.
 Even if you don’t feel you need a professional live-in carer full time, short periods of for a week or so at a time can provide respite care so that family caregivers can take time to rest and recharge

-Companion care – or live-in care as it is otherwise known – is an increasingly popular form of elderly care.
-With a live-in carer, your loved one can remain in their own home and receive all the help, support, and companionship they need as they come to terms with and are treated for their cancer.
-This is particularly beneficial to those in need of dementia care, who could find the upheaval of moving into a care home extremely distressing – on top of a cancer diagnosis.
+Live-in care is an increasingly popular form of elderly care.
+With a live-in carer, you or a loved one can remain in your own home and receive all the help, support, and companionship you need as you come to terms with, adjust to life with, or are treated for cancer.

 We match professional carers to care recipients based on factors, such as location, experience, personality and attitude, to make sure the person your parent welcomes into their home is right for them.